 Located north of Mission, BC, Hayward Lake offers a scenic hike along the trails maintained by BC Hydro.
-The lake has two trails, the Railway Trail on the west side and the Reservoir Trail on the east side.
+The lake has two trails; the Railway Trail on the west side and the Reservoir Trail on the east side.

 Railway Trail

-From the Hayward Lake recreation area parking lot, walk towards the lake, passing the washrooms and follow the paved trail as it becomes gravel.
-Just as you leave the recreation area, on the right of the trail is a scenic Beaver Pond.
+From the Hayward Lake Recreation Area parking lot, walk towards the lake, passing the washrooms and follow the paved trail as it becomes gravel.
+Just as you leave the recreation area, on the right of the trail is the scenic Beaver Pond.
 Continue south on the trail as you catch occasional glimpses of the lake before reaching a viewpoint.
 The trail veers into the forest just as old wooden pillars from trestle bridges can be seen still standing from the lake.
 The trail narrows and crosses several bridges and walkways before emerging back alongside the lake on the former railway route.

 Continue south, passing a small beach and eventually arriving at a parking lot.
 A few hundred meters beyond the parking lot is Ruskin Dam.
-After checking out the dam, retrace your footsteps north back towards the Hayward Lake recreational area parking lot.
+After checking out the dam, retrace your footsteps north back towards the Hayward Lake Recreation Area parking lot.
 Alternatively, if Ruskin Dam is not closed, you can cross the dam and walk along the Reservoir Trail that starts at the yellow gate and follows the eastern shore of Hayward Lake.

 Reservoir Trail